EEGsig: an open-source machine learning-based toolbox for EEG signal processing: TECHNICAL BACKGROUND

 \\

-where a,b,c, and d are some parameters that depend on the distances of the electrodes and electrode location.
-As shown in Equations (1) and (2), we have a linear problem. if we knew the parameters a,b,c, and d we could solve the equation.
-But the problem is that it is not always easy to calculate those coefficients and it is very complicated, especially when we have a lot of channels for receiving EEG signals.
-The ICA can be used to estimate the parameters based on the information of their independence, which allows us to separate the two (or more) source signals $S_{1}(t)$ and $S_{2}(t)$ from their combinations $X_{1}(t)$ and $X_{2}(t)$.
-The EEG signal captures the electrical potential of different parts of the scalp.
-These potentials are presumably generated by mixing some underlying components of brain activity and many times we even have external stimuli such as Transcranial Magnetic Stimulation(TMS), which are also a separate source and affect other channels of EEG reception. we want to find the original components of brain activity Which are the same as the electrical potential of the brain in the same area, but we can only observe combinations of the components.
-Here ICA can help us to get the main component or the same electric potential obtained in the same area.
+The values of a, b, c, and d in the above equation depend on the location and distances between the electrodes.
+Eqs.
+(1) and (2) are linear and the equation can be solved by knowing these four parameters..
+However, due to the complexities of calculating these parameters, especially when there are multiple channels for receiving EEG signals, the equation is difficult to solve.
+To address this challenge, we may use the ICA to determine the parameters based on their independence, enabling us to distinguish the two (or more) source signals $S 1(t)$ and $S 2(t)$ from their combinations $X 1(t)$ and $X 2(t)$ EEG signals record electrical potentials that are likely produced by a mixture of certain fundamental components of brain activity as well as numerous external inputs such as Transcranial Magnetic Stimulation (TMS), which are also a distinct source and influence other channels of EEG reception.
+Because we observe the combination of components of brain activity, our ideal goal is to detect the original components, which can be defined as the net electrical potential of the brain in the desired area.
+In this case, ICA can be used to obtain the main components of the electric potential obtained in the desired area.